looker-open-source/LookerEmbedReference/Backend-Node/README.md

 # Embed Reference - Node Backend

-This application is the backend / server component supporting the [reference implementation library](https://github.com/bytecodeio/LookerEmbeddedReference-Frontend) of examples for building Embedded [Looker](https://www.looker.com) Solutions.
+This application is the backend / server component supporting the [reference implementation library](../README.md) of examples for building Embedded [Looker](https://www.looker.com) Solutions.

-This [Node](https://nodejs.org) application uses the [Looker API](https://docs.looker.com/reference/api-and-integration) to provide embed urls to the user-facing React [application.](https://github.com/bytecodeio/LookerEmbeddedReference-Frontend)
+This [Node](https://nodejs.org) application uses the [Looker API](https://docs.looker.com/reference/api-and-integration) to provide embed urls to the user-facing React [application](../Frontend/).

-There is a [Java backend example](https://github.com/bytecodeio/LookerEmbeddedReference-Backend-Java) of this application as well.

 ## About Embedding Looker
 ---
 Embedding Looker involves displaying and interacting with Looker content from an outside source, such as the users website or in a third party SAS solution from another vendor.
 This offers a way to seemlessly leverage the power of Looker to enhance a third party product and / or offer a secure method for an outside user to interact with the data provided.

-For more please see the documentation for the [Front End](https://github.com/bytecodeio/LookerEmbeddedReference-Frontend#about-embedding-looker) component.
+For more please see the documentation for the [Front End](../Frontend/README.md#about-embedding-looker) component.

 ## Prerequisites